fizaishfaq-rgb/time-off-microservice/TEST_CASES.md

 Action:

-* System compares both balances
+* System compares local and HCM balances

 Expected:

+* HCM is treated as source of truth
 * Local balance updated to 5
 * System syncs with HCM
+* API reflects updated balance

 ---